I’m a “music mom.”

 As a music mom, I know that all it takes to find a sense of community is to get involved.
 So, for the six years that my daughter sang in school musicals, I sewed buttons and basted hems on cast costumes.
-And for the past four years, almost every Friday in the fall you would’ve found me at one of my favorite places: the Dog Shack at Great Valley Stadium.
+And for the past four years, almost every Friday in the fall you would’ve found me at one of my favorite places: the Dog Shack at the high school stadium.
 That’s the concession stand where music parents sell hot dogs, hamburgers, and the world’s best fries to fans who come out to watch the football game and marching band show.
-Those people in the “Shack” are part of my community, and now that my son is graduating, I’m sad to leave them behind.
+Those people in the Shack are part of my community, and now that my son is graduating, I’m sad to leave them behind.

 When I was at the high school the other night, I saw parents helping with the musical: moving props, adding last-minute paint to the set, adjusting costumes.
 Here’s the thing: three of the parents I saw no longer have children at the high school — their kids have graduated, but the parents come back to help because this is one of the places where they feel a sense of community.
 They’re helping the students and spending time with old friends.